Belissimo-T/DockerWineOffice/README.md

 You will still need a valid license to use the software longer than the trial period.

-Once installed, you can test it by typing:
+Once built, you can run the container and test it with:
 ```bash
 wine powerpnt
 ```